 CD interest rates today

-With the pace of rate increases slowing, what will happen to CD rates in the next few months?
+With the pace of rate increases slowing or coming to a halt, what will happen to CD rates in the next few months?

 Streamline your debt repayment